MeloMellow/folder-sprite/readme.md

 Note that we only use fschange/fsc to change the behavior of a image group that is not an attribute group.
 Using fschange/fsc to change the behavior of an attribute group will not work.

-## FolderSprite vs Layeredimage and more examples
+## FolderSprite vs Layeredimage and more examples :crossed_flags:

 The following will compare examples of sprites made with FolderSprite and with Layeredimages.